Athou/commafeed/README.md

 Local development
 -----------------

-CHeckout the code and use maven to build and start a local TomEE instance : `mvn clean package tomee:run` and access `http://localhost:8082`.
+Checkout the code and use maven to build and start a local TomEE instance.

+ `mvn clean package tomee:run`

+The application is online at `http://localhost:8082`.
 Any change to the source code will be applied immediatly.